quicwg/base-drafts/draft-ietf-quic-transport.md

 server then needs to validate that the client owns the address that it claims.

 Source address validation is therefore performed during the establishment of a connection.
-TLS provides the tools that support the feature, but basic validation is performed by the core transport protocol.
+TLS provides some tools that support the feature, but basic validation is performed by the core transport protocol.

 A different type of source address validation is performed after a connection